SAIC Motor: Facilities

 SAIC has numerous production facilities in China, including sites in: Chongqing, Liuzhou, Qingdao, Shanghai, Shenyang, and Yantai.
-It also had an assembly plant in the United Kingdom, the Longbridge plant, It also has a plant in Chonburi, Thailand, Halol, India and one in Lahore, Pakistan.
+It also had an assembly plant in the United Kingdom, the Longbridge plant.
+It also has a plant in Chonburi, Thailand, Cikarang, Indonesia, and Halol, India.

 Research and development

 SAIC operated a large research and development centre in the United Kingdom, the SAIC Motor UK Technical Centre, which as of 2012 employed around 275 engineers and 25 designers.
 The UK Technical Centre was the principal site worldwide for the development of MG cars, also playing a major role in the development of Roewe products.
 However in June 2019, SAIC Motor closed the UK Technical Centre making over 300 engineers redundant in the process.